Logo

 Errors thrown by listeners MUST NOT compromise the scroll engine’s internal state or prevent further updates.

-Even if a scroll signal abstraction is not used, conforming implementations MUST provide an equivalent mechanism for clients to observe position changes together with their origin.
+Even if a scroll signal abstraction is not used, conforming implementations MUST provide an equivalent mechanism for clients and scroll programs to observe position changes together with their origin.

 Accessibility